Closing A Case

 - IRS Examination has sent a letter resolving the matter.

-As questions arise, you should consult the Director, Associate Director, or Supervising Attorney.
-These are matters to raise at the weekly case review sessions
+As questions arise, you should consult the Director, Associate Directors or Assistant Director.
+These are matters to raise at the weekly case review sessions.

 If you feel you are ready to close the case:

 - Prepare a Case Closing Letter for the client explaining the circumstances under which the case is being closed.
 (For offers, use the special closing letter found in the Offer in Compromise section).

 Complete the Case Closing Form making sure that all information is complete and conducting a general review of the file.
 Attach the Case Closing Form to the top of the file with a paper clip and submit the file to the Administrative Coordinator to assess if all closing procedures were followed.
 She will give the file to the Associate Director for final approval.
 If the Coordinator is away from the office (overnight or on vacation), please do not leave the file on the Coordinator’s desk; only in her absence place the file back in the corresponding drawer and send the coordinator a sticky from Amicus letting her know the file is ready for closing.